OWASP/owasp-summit-2017/Workshops/Mobile_Security.md

    * BDD
    * MobSF
 * How can mobile developers be trained to code securely?
-* How can (Penetration|QA) testers be trained to identify vulnerabilites in weak implemented mobile Apps?
+* How can (Penetration/QA) testers be trained to identify vulnerabilites in weak implemented mobile Apps?

 ###  Mobile Application Security Verification Standard (MASVS)